 While there are several temples in and around Mae Hong Son, I suggest you pick only the important ones.
 Wat Phrathat Doi Kongmu is the most popular in Mae Hong Son.
-Not just it has a religious significance, the temple is located on a cliff that gives a bird’s eye view of Mae Hong Son town and surrounding valley.
+Not just it has a religious significance, the temple is located on a cliff that gives a bird’s eye view of Mae Hong Son town and the surrounding valley.

 A Burmese temple constructed in 1860, it is home to the ashes of Phra Moggallana, a revered monk and a dedicated disciple of Buddha.
 A smaller chedi also holds the remains of the first mayor of Mae Hong Son.